JuliaMath/Cubature.jl/README.md

 * A. C. Genz and A. A. Malik, "An adaptive algorithm for numeric integration over an N-dimensional rectangular region,"  *J. Comput.
 Appl.
 Math.*, vol. 6 (no. 4), 295-302 (1980).
 * J. Berntsen, T. O. Espelid, and A. Genz, "An adaptive algorithm for the approximate calculation of multiple integrals," *ACM Trans.
 Math.
 Soft.*, vol. 17 (no. 4), 437-451 (1991).

+which we implemented in a C library, the [Cubature Package](http://ab-initio.mit.edu/cubature), that is called from Julia.

 Note that we do ''not'' use any of the original DCUHRE code by Genz, which is not under a free/open-source license.)
 Our code is based in